youndon/Flares/src/main/kotlin/Books/DataStructures/5_Queues.md

 ```
 This leverages the `DoublyLinkedList`’s existing implementation for `toString()`.

 That’s all there is to implementing a queue using a linked list.
-In **Main.kt**, you can try the following example:
+In **KotlinTest.kt**, you can try the following example:
 ```kotlin
 "Queue with Doubly Linked List" example {
   val queue = LinkedListQueue<String>().apply {